Getting Started

 class contains the __call__

 method since requests are sent to it first.
-It also takes in the Translator
+It also takes in a handle to the Translator

 as one of its constructor arguments, so it can forward summarized texts to the Translator